I am 42 years old, female, a native of the Philippines in Asia, and a recently-single mom of three boys. I am an artist and a writer.

 From the gate of the property, it is a five-minute walk to the house.
-The house is equipped with a rainwater-collection system, natural lighting, a waterless toilet, a woodstove for heating, and a bonfire area near the entrance to the house.
+The house is equipped with a rainwater catchment system, natural lighting, a waterless toilet, a woodstove for heating, and a bonfire area near the entrance to the house.
 I suspect it is this bonfire area that had my sons so sold on the move; that plus the woods and mountains for their playground.
 We would also be inheriting the animals: three grown dogs, two puppies, a cat, three kittens, two ducks, and a handful of chickens.

 Wine-makers, Distillers, and Homebuilders